dean-dighe/wizarding-unlimited/replit.md

 ## Overview

 A Harry Potter-themed text adventure game built as a full-stack web application.
-Players create a character, optionally choose a Hogwarts house, and embark on an interactive narrative experience powered by AI.
-The game uses conversational AI to generate dynamic story content with player choices, maintaining game state like health, inventory, and location throughout the adventure.
+Players create a character, choose a Hogwarts house, and embark on an interactive narrative experience powered by AI as a **third-year student (1993)**.
+The game uses conversational AI to generate dynamic story content with player choices, maintaining game state like health, inventory, spells, and location throughout the adventure.

+**Year 3 Features:**
+- Players start with 9 spells learned from Years 1-2 (Lumos, Nox, Wingardium Leviosa, Alohomora, Reparo, Incendio, Flipendo, Expelliarmus, Rictusempra)
+- Starting inventory includes: Wand, Hogwarts Robes, Spellbook Collection, Cauldron, Broomstick, Signed Hogsmeade Permission Slip
+- Narrative reflects established student with existing friendships, knowledge of castle, and Year 3 privileges (electives, Hogsmeade)

 ## User Preferences